 - Point-to-point wiring for individual segments.

-- Supported by several hardware and software venders.
+- Supported by hardware and software vendors.

 Disadvantages of a Tree Topology

-Mesh Topology Mesh topologies involve the concept of routes.
+Mesh topologies involve the concept of routes.
 Unlike each of the previous topologies, messages sent on a mesh network can take any of several possible paths from source to destination.
 (Recall that even in a ring, although two cable paths exist, messages can only travel in one direction.)
 Some WANs, most notably the Internet, employ mesh routing.

 A mesh network in which every device connects to every other is called a full mesh.
 As shown in the illustration below, partial mesh networks also exist in which some devices connect only indirectly to others.